protobufjs/protobuf.js/README.md

 In [CSP](https://w3c.github.io/webappsec-csp/)-restricted environments that disallow unsafe-eval, use generated static code instead of runtime code generation.

+## Conformance

+protobuf.js targets full binary wire-format conformance for **Proto2**, **Proto3** and **Editions**.
+CI runs the official Protocol Buffers conformance suite, with logs uploaded as artifacts.

 ## Performance

-Both protobuf.js reflection and static modes execute specialized encoder and decoder functions generated for each message type instead of a generic descriptor-walking interpreter.
+In both reflection and static modes, protobuf.js builds specialized encoders and decoders for each message type instead of interpreting descriptors at runtime.

 The repository includes a small benchmark for the bundled fixture in [`bench/`](./bench/).
-It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf).
+It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf) (`protoc-gen-js`).
 Results depend on hardware, Node.js version, and the message shape, so they should be treated as indicative rather than absolute.

 One run on an AMD Ryzen 9 9950X3D with Node.js 24.13.0 and google-protobuf 4.0.2 produced: